 The Community Charter requires Council to adopt a 5-Year Financial Plan bylaw each year prior to the adoption of the Property Tax Bylaw.
 The purpose of the 5-Year Financial Plan is to provide a budgetary framework for the City to plan the management of its resources, revenues, and expenditures in order to best serve the community.

-The Financial Plan provides detailed funding requirements over the next 5 years and also articulates financial priorities and issues.
-It helps staff manage day-to-day operations by providing financial and policy information and by identifying financial and staffing resources available to provide services.
+The Financial Plan provides detailed funding requirements and also articulates financial priorities and issues.
+It helps staff manage day-to-day operations by providing financial and policy information, and by identifying financial and staffing resources available to provide services.

 The Plan serves as a communication device that gives all readers a comprehensive look at the services provided by the City and the costs related to those services.
 The City's Financial Plan Summaries are available for download.

-In 2021, the five year financial plan includes $48.3 million in operating expenditures and a further $18.8 million in capital expenditures.
-Approximately 85% of the operating expenditures are funded through property taxes and utility charges billed at the end of May each year.
+In 2023, the five year financial plan includes $65 million in on-going operating expenditures and a further $47 million in one time capital expenditures.
+Approximately 75% of the operating expenditures are funded through property taxes and utility charges billed at the end of May each year.